pk-aduyaw/Sales-Analysis-with-Power-BI/README.md

 # Results 📈
 The analysis reveals insights such as:
+- Peak Months: We observe peaks in sales during certain months, December, October, and April.
+These months likely correspond to increased demand due to factors like holidays, promotions, or seasonal trends.
+- Trough Months: During the months of June, August, and September.
+These months may represent periods of lower consumer spending or quieter seasons for the business.
+- Opportunities for Improvement: By analyzing seasonality in sales, the business can identify opportunities to capitalize on peak months and mitigate challenges during slower periods.
+This could involve adjusting marketing strategies, offering targeted promotions, or optimizing inventory management.
+- Overall, the month-over-month growth rates suggest that sales are increasing at a steady pace over the course of the year.
+This suggests that the business is making progress towards achieving its goals and objectives.
+- These findings indicate that the "Electronics" category generates higher revenue and has a significantly higher quantity ordered compared to the "Other" category.
+- This suggests that electronics products are the main drivers of sales revenue and volume in the dataset.

 - There are no missing values for order IDs, as the count matches the total number of rows in the dataset
 - The minimum quantity ordered is 1, and the maximum is 9, with the majority of transactions having a quantity ordered of 1 as indicated by the median and quartiles.
 - The mean price of each item ordered is approximately $184.52, with a standard deviation of $332.84, indicating significant variability in item prices.
 - The total amount of money made in 2019 was $16,513,908.56
 - The minimum quantity ordered is 1, and the maximum is 9, with the majority of transactions having a quantity ordered of 1 as indicated by the median and quartiles.

+# Hypothesis
+- Null Hypothesis (H0): The total revenue generated in 2019 is equal to or less than a predetermined benchmark or expectation.
+- Alternative Hypothesis (H1): The total revenue generated in 2019 is greater than the predetermined benchmark or expectation.

+# Hypothesis Test Result
+1. The observed total revenue in 2019 matches the benchmark exactly, suggesting that the business achieved its expected revenue target for the year.

+2. The extremely low p-value (close to zero) indicates a highly significant difference between the observed revenue and the benchmark.
+This suggests that the observed revenue is not simply due to random variation but is indeed significantly different from the benchmark.

+3. Therefore, we can reject the null hypothesis and conclude that the total revenue generated in 2019 is greater than or different from the benchmark.

+4. This finding suggests that the business has achieved its revenue target for the year and is on track to meet or exceed its goals.

+5. The results of the hypothesis test provide evidence that the business is making progress towards achieving its goals and objectives.